healthykitchen101/healthykitchen101.com/kettles/reviews/bella/bella-ceramic-kettle-14745.md

 Type: Cool-touch

-The handle is also ceramic and is designed to be cool-touch (+3).
-It doesn’t have an anti-slip feature but feels secure and comfortable on the write nonetheless (+4).
+The handle is also ceramic and is designed to be cool-to-touch (+3).
+It doesn’t have an anti-slip feature but feels secure and comfortable on the wrist nonetheless (+4).

 ### 7.0 - Lid